Nuraghe: General layout

-The typical nuraghe is situated in areas where previous prehistoric Sardinian cultures had been distributed, that, is not far from alluvial plains (though few nuraghes appear in plains currently as they were destroyed by human activities such as agriculture, dams and road building) and has the outer shape of a truncated conical tower, thus resembling a medieval tower, with a tholos-like vault inside.
+The typical nuraghe is situated in areas where previous prehistoric Sardinian cultures had been distributed, that is, not far from alluvial plains (though few nuraghes appear in plains currently as they were destroyed by human activities such as agriculture, dams, and road building) and has the outer shape of a truncated conical tower, thus resembling a Medieval tower, with a tholos-like vault inside.

-The structure's walls consist of three components: an outer layer (tilted inwards and made of many layers of stones whose size diminishes with increasing height: mostly, lower layers consist of rubble masonry, while upper layers tend to be of ashlar masonry); an inner layer, made of smaller stones (to form a corbelled dome of the bullet-shaped tholos type, and where ashlar masonry is used more frequently); and an intermediate layer of very small pieces and dirt, which makes the whole construction very sturdy: it stands only by virtue of the weight of its stones, which may each amount to several tons.
+The structure's walls consist of three components: an outer layer (tilted inwards and made of many layers of stones whose size diminishes with increasing height: mostly, lower layers consist of rubble masonry, while upper layers tend to be of ashlar masonry); an inner layer, made of smaller stones (to form a corbelled dome of the bullet-shaped tholos type, and where ashlar masonry is used more frequently); and an intermediate layer of very small pieces and soil, which makes the whole construction very sturdy.
+It stands only by virtue of the weight of its stones, which may each amount to several tons.
 Some nuraghes are about 20 m in height, the tallest one known, Nuraghe Arrubiu, reached a height of 25–30 m.

-The entrance leads into a corridor, on whose sides are often open niches, that lead to the round chamber.
+The entrance leads into a corridor, on whose sides are often open niches.
+The corridor leads to the round chamber.
 A spiral stone stair, leading to upper floors (if present) and/or to a terrace, was built within the thick walls and it was illuminated by embrasures.
-The Nuragic towers might have as much as three corbel chambers one on top of the other.
-In complex nuraghes corridors were often present, sometimes corbelled, such as at Santu Antine, in which the corbelled arch corridors were superimposed on two levels, and reached a length of 27 m.
+The Nuragic towers might have as much as three corbel chambers, one on top of the other.
+In complex nuraghes, corridors were often present, sometimes corbelled, such as at Santu Antine, in which the corbelled arch corridors were superimposed on two levels, and reached a length of 27 m.

 Today fewer than 7,000 nuraghes remain standing; their number was originally larger.
 Nuraghes are most prevalent in the northwest and south-central parts of the island.